CHCH-DT: Since 2008

-On September 12, 2011, CHCH increased its local news programming by launching a 90-minute extension of Morning Live, titled Morning Live First Edition, airing weekdays from 4:00 to 5:30 a.m.; this made CHCH the first Canadian television station (and the first in the Buffalo–Niagara region; WGRZ would follow with a 4:30 a.m. newscast in 2012) to air a morning newscast that starts before 5:30 a.m.
-The program expanded to two hours, extending it from 4:00 to 6:00 a.m. on September 10, 2012.
-As a result, the station moved the original Morning Live broadcast's start time by a half-hour and its end time by one hour, running it from 6:00 to 10:00 a.m.
+On September 12, 2011, CHCH increased its local news programming by launching a 90-minute extension of Morning Live, titled Morning Live First Edition and hosted by Tim Bolen and Jaclyn Colville, airing weekdays from 4 to 5:30 a.m.; this made CHCH the first Canadian television station (and the first in the Buffalo–Niagara region; WGRZ would follow with a 4:30 a.m. newscast in 2012) to air a morning newscast that starts before 5:30 a.m.
+The program expanded to two hours, extending it from 4 to 6 a.m. on September 10, 2012.
+As a result, the station moved the original Morning Live broadcast's start time by a half-hour and its end time by one hour, running it from 6 to 10 a.m.

-Its heavy weekday newscast total was largely due to a prominent daytime rolling news block on weekdays (airing from 4:00 a.m. to 5:00 p.m., along with an hour-long newscast at 6:00 p.m., and 11:00 p.m.).
-In addition, the station also produced a half-hour sports discussion program called Sportsline, which aired each weeknight at 5:00 p.m.; and a half-hour political discussion program Square Off, which immediately followed Sportsline at 5:30 p.m.
-The rolling news block was removed for an hour at 1 p.m. to air Justice with Judge Mablean.On December 11, 2015, at 4:00 p.m., Channel Zero CEO and Chairman Romen Podzyhun announced, in a pre-recorded message, that Channel 11 L.P., the division responsible for providing news programming for CHCH and the employer of the relevant staff, was declaring bankruptcy, and news programming was suspended immediately.
+Its heavy weekday newscast total was largely due to a prominent daytime rolling news block on weekdays (airing from 4 a.m. to 5 p.m., along with an hour-long newscast at 6 p.m., and 11 p.m.).
+In addition, the station also produced a half-hour sports discussion program called Sportsline, which aired each weeknight at 5 p.m.; and a half-hour political discussion program Square Off, which immediately followed Sportsline at 5:30 p.m.
+The rolling news block was removed for an hour at 1 p.m. to air Justice with Judge Mablean.

+On December 11, 2015, at 4 p.m., Channel Zero CEO and Chairman Romen Podzyhun announced, in a pre-recorded message, that Channel 11 L.P., the division responsible for providing news programming for CHCH and the employer of the relevant staff, was declaring bankruptcy, and news programming was suspended immediately.
 He added that a major restructuring and changes to news coverage would start the following Monday.